~more recently updated recipes~

-REVISITING a COOKBOOK Some years back, my long-time friend Lisa (and soon-to-be Portland food blogger!) recommended Janet Mandel's My Kitchen in Spain and its '225 Authentic Regional Recipes'.
-I made a thing or two but felt uninspired.
+REVISITING a COOKBOOK Some years back, my long-time friend Lisa recommended Janet Mandel's My Kitchen in Spain and its "225 Authentic Regional Recipes".
+I made a recipe or two but felt uninspired.
 Then I remade Summer Vegetable Stew (because so many of you were clicking on it, thank you for the reminder!) and it was soooo delicious.
 I rifled back through the cookbook and found myself wanting to make every single recipe!
 So don't be surprised to find more as time passes, watch for more Spanish recipes here.

 BAKED EGGS & TOMATOES

 Serves 1 but easily multiplied

 Dried oregano (don't skip)

 1 garlic clove, minced (don't skip)

 Salt & pepper to taste